pkivolowitz/asm_book/section_1/structs/this.md

 as `static` which do *not* know which specific instance you are referring to - `static` methods are instance-agnostic.

-Like many of the cool features of C++, *this* seemingly magical self-awareness is accomplished by slight-of-hand.
-In *this* chapter, we examine how *this* is done.
+Like many of the cool features of C++, this seemingly magical self-awareness of which instance a non-static method is called with, is accomplished by slight-of-hand.

-In case the italics used up to now where ever the word *this* has been used, the slight-of-hand involves the `this` pointer.

 ## `this` pointer

 Every non-static method call employs a hidden first parameter.
-This parameter is the `this` pointer which points to the specific instance of the class being used.
+That's it.
+That's the slight of hand.
+The hidden argument is the `this` pointer.
+It points to the base address of the class or struct.
+Then, the particular members of the right instance, are accessed the same way as any struct basing memory addresses off a pointer.

 Here is the [source code](./this.cpp) to our test harness: